 Reasons why I hate the Holidays

-Everyone has their own expectations of how Christmas and the days leading up to it should be.
+Of all the reasons to hate Christmas, other peoples’ expectations have to be the worst.
 From gifts, to dinners, to which family members are available to participate and how they get there, it’s a massive juggling of priorities to try and make everyone happy.
 As my parents and in-laws become older, more and more of this organizational work falls on me.
 It’s exhausting.